Download your Free Guide

 Are you a chocolate lover?
 Shut up, I know you are!

-But there is a twist: some people may be wondering if chocolate is vegan.
+But there is a twist: some people may be wondering "is chocolate vegan?"
 Well, the answer is, “it depends”.

 While chocolate is made from cacao beans that are grown on cacao trees, during the manufacturing process, many animal ingredients are often added before the final products are released.